InteropIO/finsemble-selenium-example/README.md

 ## Setting up Finsemble for end-to-end automation
-The example code provided in this repo demonstrates how you can automate Finsemble while launching either "from src" (i.e., similar to how you run Finsemble in a dev environment via `npm run dev`) or "from exe" (i.e., using a pre-compiled executable that's been installed to the system.)
+The example code provided in this repo demonstrates how you can automate Finsemble while launching either "from src" (i.e., similar to how you run Finsemble in a dev environment via `yarn dev`) or "from exe" (i.e., using a pre-compiled executable that's been installed to the system.)

 Regardless of how you wish to launch Finsemble for automated testing, you still need to serve the Finsemble manifest